- GAWE Student and Teacher Activity Guide (US)

 - GAWE Student and Teacher Activity Guide (Global)

 Since its begining in 2003, the Global Campaign for Education has recognized Global Action Week for Education (GAWE) as a focal point of the Education For All movement.
 The week provides national and regional campaigns with the opportunity to highlight an area of their education advocacy agenda and to make targeted efforts to achieve valuable change on the ground.
-With the support of millions of members of the public and education champions worldwide, the Global Action Week for Education 2019 (April 24th - May 1st) aims to strenghten civil society participation, mobilize global education funding, and inform a strong, multilateral commitment to a human-rights.
+With the support of millions of members of the public and education champions worldwide, the Global Action Week for Education 2019 (April 24th - May 1st) focused on strengthening civil society participation, mobilizing global education funding, and informing a strong, multilateral commitment to a human-rights.

 Since 2015, GAWE has emphasized active participation to achieve all targets of United Nations (UN) Sustainable Development Goal 4 by the year 2030.
-This year, students starting school in 2019 will complete their 12 years of basic education by 2030, making this an ideal moment to mobilize.
+Students who started school in 2019 will complete their 12 years of basic education by 2030, making this an ideal moment to mobilize.

 This Year's Theme: